ARFOLITIXORIN – A NEW DRUG CANDIDATE FOR COLORECTAL CANCER

 Arfolitixorin is Isofol’s proprietary drug candidate being developed to increase the efficacy of standard of care chemotherapy for advanced colorectal cancer.
-The drug candidate is currently being studied in a global Phase 3 clinical trial.
+The drug candidate is currently being studied in a global Phase 3 study, AGENT.
 As the key active metabolite of the widely used folate-based drugs, arfolitixorin can potentially benefit all patients with advanced colorectal cancer, as it does not require complicated metabolic activation to become effective.

 Treating cancer patients with arfolitixorin – The goals:

 • When treating colorectal cancer, for example, arfolitixorin is administered in combination with 5-FU to increase cell mortality in circulating cancer cells and in cancerous tumours.